Starcounter/Docs/guides/typed-json/json-by-example/README.md

 # JSON-by-example

-Starcounter lets you define JSON schemas by providing a sample instance of the JSON.
-From this example, Starcounter infers partial nested classes that can be extended using C#.
-The values of the primitive properties are used as default values.

-The advantages of JSON-by-example over regular C# classes are mainly:
+To define the Typed JSON objects, JSON-by-example is used.

+JSON-by-example works by providing a sample instance of JSON that is transpiled into Typed JSON classes.

+Using JSON-by-example is useful for a number of reasons:

-* They can double directly as a JSON mockup to send where that is expected, such as in a web browser
+* They can double directly as JSON mockups
 * They can express trees of objects and arrays
 * Default values can easily be specified